 Mail the claim appeal request and all supporting materials to the specific contact address in the applicable benefit plan supplement.

 If you have a request to reconsider 20 or more paid or denied claims for the same administrative issue (and attachments are not required), you may submit these in bulk online.
-Use the Claims Research Project tool on Link.
+Use the Claims Research Project capability in the UnitedHealthcare Provider Portal.

 If you are submitting medical documentation we requested for a pended claim: